WenqinSHAO/rtt/docs/path_analysis.md

 ### Backward extension
 With the simple detection, path segments following a same IFP are developed incrementally in a forwarding direction as the IP path sequence is presented.
 The drawback of this approach is evident.
-It potentially delays the detection of actually IFP change, as once a new segment begins it always has the chance to fill up all the Paris IDs.
+It potentially delays the detection of actually IFP changes, as once a new segment begins it always has the chance to fill up all the Paris IDs.

-If we look at the second segment from 8 to 16 in above example, we notice that all the IP paths starting from path k, are all ready compatible with the next segment from 17 to 31.
+If we look at the second segment from 8 to 16 in the above example, we notice that all the IP paths starting from path k (exclusive), are all ready compatible with the next segment from 17 to 31.
 ```
   0    1    2    3    4    5    6
 ['b', 'b', 'c', 'b', 'b', 'a', 'b',